 Life happens, and you can fall into bad credit for a number of reasons: illnesses, job losses and separations can all cause financial hardships.
 Even if a situation is temporary, it can make things more difficult when trying to get a loan further down the line, like a mortgage.

 This is where specialist lenders come in.
-They’ll look at your application on a case-by-case basis, and will check to understand the reasons for your adverse credit and your current affordability.
+They're set up differently from the high-street banks that take a 'one size fits all' approach.
+Specialist lenders look at your application on a case-by-case basis, and check to understand the reasons for your adverse credit and your current affordability.

 There are many other reasons why you might not fit the mould of a perfect mortgage applicant, meaning you’ll need a specialist mortgage lender: